April 5-7, 2024 Weekend 1 (Strake) AND May 3-5, 2024 Weekend 2 (Offsite)

-Powder Horn is designed to help leaders:
+Powder Horn is designed to:

 - Provide an introduction to the resources and consultants available to successfully lead Scouting units through a program of high adventure.